mienaikoe/ziyu/Chapters/3-4-Chapter18.md

 She held one hand out and said, "You seem agitated.
 Do you have some things to tell the rest of us?"

-"Step away from that switch!"
+"Step away from the desk!"

 "Ooh so you *do* know what's happening to Holragi.
 Or maybe you know where they took my assistant."